Information for students, staff and tutors

 The current situation is as follows:

-- On a very limited number of award-bearing courses which have practical or practice-based (including creative arts) elements that require specialist equipment and facilities, in-person teaching will resume in March-April.
-All students attending in-person teaching on these courses are strongly encouraged to take LFD tests, which can be ordered either via the Government website or, if you are in Oxford, booked at the University test centres.
-Additional health and safety measures will be in place in the Department, including two metre social distancing and enhanced cleaning regimes.
+- All students attending in-person teaching are strongly encouraged to take LFD tests, which can be ordered either via the Government website or, if you are in Oxford, booked at the University test centres.

 - If travelling to Oxford for in-person teaching, overseas students will need to follow national and international travel guidance and must self-isolate for ten days on arrival in the UK.
 If matriculated students plan to self-isolate in college accommodation, they must agree this with their college in advance to ensure the college is able to support them.
 Unfortunately we are not able to offer quarantine support in Rewley House accommodation.